cara-tm/pat_article_social/help.md

 ##Change log

+- 5th June 2015. v 0.5.0.
+Support for embeded Tweets into article's body.
 - 29th March 2015. v 0.4.9.
 Correct error message for PHP < 5.0.3.
 Add "fallback" attribute to remove first letters as fallback for browsers which do not support SVG format.
 No counter for Instagram for the moment.
 - 26th March 2015. v.
 0.4.8.
 Social Networks added.
 Plugin documentation is external.
 - 20th February 2015. v 0.4.7.
 Support for all Twitter card.